MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/maintain-keys.md

 ### SecretChangedHandler flow

-1. Security personnel update a key in Key Vault.
+1. Third-party security personnel update a key in Key Vault.
 1. Key Vault sends off a key changed event.
 1. The Logic App picks up the key changed event.
 1. The Logic App checks to see if the key is in its `keysToWatch`.